rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 the [THIR] expressions recursively.

 The lowering creates local variables for every argument as specified in the signature.
-Next it creates local variables for every binding specified (e.g. `(a, b): (i32, String)`) produces 3 bindings, one for the argument, and two for the bindings.
-Next it generates field accesses that read the fields from the argument and writes the value to the binding variable.
+Next, it creates local variables for every binding specified (e.g. `(a, b): (i32, String)`) produces 3 bindings, one for the argument, and two for the bindings.
+Next, it generates field accesses that read the fields from the argument and writes the value to the binding variable.